 Simon Cowell may have claimed to be in search of someone “normal” this time around, but the producers certainly seem to be after amateurs with the F factor—freaks to be gawked at, fools to be ridiculed, and frumps to be pitied.
 The Major, who cut off performers with his gong, was accused of setting up contestants for ridicule as well, even though he denied such charges.
 Then as now, the audience went for the joy ride and flocked to the public beheading of swellheaded nobodies and self-awareness lacking airheads.

 The major auditioned all sorts of wannabes, such as jugglers, tap dancers, and mimes—which, to be sure, did not make for the best in aural entertainment.
 On The X Factor, the moves, the make-up, and the general stage presence is all part of the act, to be appreciated or, if wanting in quality, deplored by those tuning in.
-As in the case of 16-year-old Trevor, appearances and voice might be at odds, leaving viewers to decide whether vocal chords really matter more than personae in today’s celebrity business.
+As in the case of 16-year-old Trevor, appearances and voice might be at odds, leaving viewers to decide whether vocal cords really matter more than personas in today’s celebrity business.

-Once the audition clip shows are over, they will be given a chance to call in their votes.
+Once the audition clip shows are over, contestants will be given a chance to call in their votes.
 The Amateur Hour was interactive as well.
 Each week the program aired, an American town was chosen as a so-called “honor city,” which made its citizens eligible to cast their votes along with the NYC audience.
 Votes were phoned in or submitted in writing.

 As is the case for programs like American Idol today, talent was later sent on tour across the country.
 Yet whereas today’s instant celebrities are given the opportunity to make a fortune, the Amateur Hour, which made Major Bowes a millionaire, at best secured found talent a salary of $100 per week.